 Death means so much more to a woman than a man; when you knew you were dying, to look round on the world and feel the bond of sex that has broken and crushed you all your life gone, nothing but human left, no woman any more, to meet everything on perfectly even ground.

-In light of international woman’s day ‘Cover her up’ is a response to this short story told in a time when marriage and children was the only way and anything else was considered a wasted life.
+In light of international woman’s day ‘Cover her up’ is a response to this short story told in a time when marriage and children were the only way and anything else was considered a wasted life.